AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 ### Default consent

-Sets the user's default consent.
-This is used when there is no consent preference already saved for the user.

-Default consent is used when there is no consent preference already saved for a user.
-This means the default consent options can control the behavior of the AEP Web SDK and behave differently based on a user's region.
+Default consent is used when there is no consent preference already saved for a customer.
+This means the default consent options can control the behavior of the AEP Web SDK and change based on a customers region.

-For example, if a user is not within the jurisdiction of General Data Protection Regulation (GDPR), the default consent could be set to "in," but inside the jurisdiction of GDPR, the default consent could be set to "pending."
-Your cloud management platform (CMP) may detect the user's region and provide the flag `gdprApplies` to the IAB TCF 2.0.
-This flag can be used to change or set the default consent.
+For example, if you have a customer that is not within the jurisdiction of General Data Protection Regulation (GDPR), the default consent could be set to "in," but inside the jurisdiction of GDPR, the default consent could be set to "pending."
+Your cloud management platform (CMP) may detect the customers region and provide the flag `gdprApplies` to the IAB TCF 2.0.
+This flag can be used to set the default consent.

 For more information on default consent, refer to the [default consent section](../fundamentals/configuring-the-sdk.md#default-consent) in the SDK configuration documentation.